 More Things to Do

-- Shopping – The best variety of stores are at Heritage Quay and Redcliff Quay.
+Shopping – The best variety of stores is at Heritage Quay and Redcliff Quay.
 Support local art, in particular at Fig Tree Studio Art Gallery and Zemi Art Gallery.

-- Ziplining – See Antigua from a bird’s-eye-view.
-Zipline through the treetops of its amazing rain forest.
+Ziplining – See Antigua from a bird’s-eye-view.
+Zipline through the treetops of its fantastic rainforest.
 Travel along different ziplines to a treehouse and suspension bridges.
 Contact Antigua Rainforest Zipline Adventure.

-Antigua Sailing Week – This annual event takes place at Nelson’s Dockyard at the end of April to the first week in May.
+Antigua Sailing Week – This annual event takes place at Nelson’s Dockyard from the end of April to the first week in May.
 Events include formal races, social events, and a fun “Lay-Day” beach event.

 Antigua Carnival – July to August.
-Carnival here does not mean several days of fun prior to Lent.
+Carnival here does not mean several days of fun before Lent.
 Rather, it commemorates the end of slavery in Antigua and Barbuda.
 It’s ten days of magnificent colorful costumes, parades, and steel drum bands.

 Native Foods and Drinks

-- Ducana – Sweet potato dumpling or pudding that sometimes includes pumpkin.
+Ducana – Sweet potato dumplings or pudding that sometimes includes pumpkin.
 It is placed in a banana leaf and boiled in water.

-- The Cove – At The Blue Waters Resort.
+The Cove – At The Blue Waters Resort.
 Soldier’s Bay, St John.
 French-Caribbean cuisine.
-Upscale, ideal for a romantic or a special occassion dinner.
-Oceanfront views, torchlit entrance and candlelit tables.
+Upscale, ideal for a romantic or a special occasion dinner.
+Oceanfront views, torchlit entrance, and candlelit tables.
 Watch the sunset and listen to the ocean waves crashing in.

 Papa Zouk – St John.
-Out front, a large sign reads “Fish ‘n’ Rum.”
+A large sign reads “Fish ‘n’ Rum.”
 “Great fish, largest collection of rums and zouk music.”
-It is the perfect blend of exceptional food, great service and knowledgeable bar staff.
-Of course you have to add rum to your meal.
+It is the perfect blend of exceptional food, service, and knowledgeable bar staff.
+Of course, you have to add rum to your meal.
 After all, Papa Zouk’s collection includes about 250 bottles.
 Very popular with locals and visitors alike.

-- Jacqui O’s Beachhouse – Jolly Harbour.
+Jacqui O’s Beachhouse – Jolly Harbour.
 Local cuisine, Caribbean, seafood, international.
 Located right on the beach.
-Highly rated restaurant on Antigua.
-Amazing service, fabulous food served in an appealing beach garden.
+Highly rated restaurant in Antigua.
+Fantastic service, and fabulous food are served in an attractive beach garden.
 Watch the sunset.
 Reservations advised.

 Marinas and Anchorages Antigua Yacht Charter

 Antigua Yacht Club and Marina – Falmouth Harbour.
 This 125-slip full-service marina caters to the superyacht market.
-It can accomodate yachts up to 25 ft draft.
+It can accommodate yachts up to 25 ft draft.

 Falmouth Harbour Marina – This marina was specifically built for superyachts.
 30 berths.
-Large high docks can accomodate vessels up to 300 ft in length and maximum 20 ft draft.
+Large high docks can accommodate vessels up to 300 ft in length and a maximum 20 ft draft.

 Nelson’s Dockyard Marina – Nelson’s Dockyard, a UNESCO World Heritage Site, also provides one of Antigua’s fines superyacht facilities.
-Accomodating both sail and motor yachts up to 180 ft length, using a new bow mooring system.
+Accommodating both sail and motor yachts up to 180 ft in length, using a new bow mooring system.
 In addition, it offers one of the safest and most delightful natural anchorages in the Caribbean.

-- Nonsuch Bay – A picture-perfect anchorage with palm-shaded beaches.
-It offers a selection of wonderful anchorages, including Rickett Harbor and Brown’s Bay.
+Nonsuch Bay – A picture-perfect anchorage with palm-shaded beaches.
+It offers a selection of beautiful anchorages, including Rickett Harbor and Brown’s Bay.
 A windward reef offers protection from the sea.

 Parham Harbour – North coast.
-A well protected anchorage.
-Originally the main port for Antigua in the late 1600’s We advise entering or leaving here only at daylight.
+A well-protected anchorage.
+Initially the main port for Antigua in the late 1600s, We advise entering or leaving here only at daylight.

 Antigua Yacht Charter | Yacht Types

-If you enjoy sailing, then a charter starting in Antigua and ending in St Martin is an excellent option.
-You will enjoy open water cruising with possible visits to Barbuda, St Kitts, Nevis, St Eustatia, St Barths, and Anguilla with time permitting.
+If you enjoy sailing, a luxury yacht charter starting in Antigua and ending in St Martin is an excellent option.
+You will enjoy open water cruising with possible visits to Barbuda, St Kitts, Nevis, St Eustatia, St Barths, and Anguilla, with time permitting.